-Under her tutelage, my sibs and I learned a couple of important life lessons:
+Under her tutelage, my siblings and I learned a couple of important life lessons:

 1. that we were basically bad children (this fits right in with the catholic church’s doctrine of original sin, so likely made perfect sense to us at the time), and

-2. that God must be very, very busy keeping track of every opportunity to personally administer the punishment that we so richly deserved.
+2. that God must be very, very busy keeping track of every opportunity to personally administer the punishment that my sibs and I so richly deserved.

-But I digress.
-When children like us grow up and get diagnosed with, oh, let’s say, heart disease, it’s proof positive that we’re just getting what we had coming.
+When children like us grow up and get diagnosed with, oh, let’s say – heart disease, it’s proof positive that we’re just getting what we had coming.